Metacognition

 Metacognitive practices promote attention to learning.
 Metacognition means:

-• Awareness of oneself as a thinker and learning
+- Awareness of oneself as a thinker and learner

 Metacognition means making the unconscious conscious, and once it’s conscious, you can change it.
 The value of metacognition:

-Metacognitive practices are particularly important for Gen Z and their short attention spans.
+Metacognitive practices are particularly important for students now, whose learning and learning processes were impacted by the pandemic.
 Metacognition can help students become conscious of their many unconscious behaviors while also strengthening their learning.
-As they plan their approach to an activity or assignment, ask students to monitor what they’re learning in the process, and to evaluate how the process went within the learning contexts of lecture, discussion, different kinds of assignments like reading, research, making, group work, different types of assessment activities like quizzes, papers and crits, and the course as a whole.
+As they plan their approach to an activity or assignment, ask students to monitor what they’re learning about themselves in the process, and to evaluate how the process went within different learning contexts like lectures, discussion, different kinds of assignments like reading, research, making, and group work, and different types of assessment activities like quizzes, papers and crits, and the course as a whole.

 Ask students to ask themselves questions like: